castiron/FormLogic/README.md

 # FormLogic

 FormLogic is an unobtrusive JavaScript library for handling client-side form validation and dynamic form manipulation.
 Unlike other validation libraries, all of the work is in the markup using the underrated `data` property.

-### Getting Started
+## Getting Started

-FormLogic depends on jQuery because I'm lazy and you should be too.
+FormLogic depends on jQuery.

     <head>
         <script src="jquery.min.js" type="text/javascript"></script>